 Make a basic chili recipe uniquely yours with help from Budget Bytes

-Book a stay at Salmon Falls KOA so you can show off your new-found chili skills at our cook-off on September 28.
+Book a stay at Lebanon KOA on Salmon Falls River so you can show off your new-found chili skills at our cook-off on September 28.

 That doesn't mean this area has to always be empty.
 When you start reviewing camping options, your history will display here to help compare sites and find the best stay.
 You will be able to share your stay information with friends or family and save it for a later time if you have a KOA.com Account.